Cervical screening results

 What do my cervical screening results mean?

-HPV primary screening tests the sample of cells for high risk types of the HPV virus.
-High risk HPV can cause cell changes in the cervix, which over time can develop into cancer.
-Not all cell changes will develop into cancer but it's important to monitor any changes and give treatment if necessary.
+Cervical screening tests the sample of cells for high risk types of the HPV virus.
+High risk HPV can cause cell changes in the cervix, which over time may develop into cancer.
+Not all cell changes will develop into cancer.
+But it's important to monitor any changes and give treatment if necessary.

 Your test results could include one of the following:

-• HPV found with no cell changes - means you have high-risk HPV, but you do not have changes to your cervical cells.
-So you will be invited for cervical screening sooner to check that the HPV has gone.
-This usually after a year.
+This means you have high risk HPV, but you do not have changes to your cervical cells.
+So you will be invited for a further HPV test sooner to check that the HPV has gone.
+This is usually after a year.
+Most people will clear HPV from their body.

-• HPV found with cell changes - means you have high risk HPV and cervical cell changes.
+This means you have high risk HPV and cervical cell changes.
 These changes are also called dyskaryosis.
-You will be invited to go for a colposcopy and further tests.
+You will be invited to go for a colposcopy.

 If you have changes in your cells

-It is very rare for an abnormal result to show that a cancer has already developed, especially if you have been having regular screening.
+It is very rare for an abnormal result to show that a cancer has already developed.
+This is especially the case if you have had regular cervical screening.

 Problems with the result